GDPR, software design, and implementation: a process perspective

 - 44-49 (data transfers to third countries)

 GDPR introduces new concepts and companies will have new obligations toward individuals.
-Here are the key points and goals of GDPR applicable to software design and implementation:
+Here are the key points and goals of GDPR applicable to software design and implementation.
+We also highlight how our own software, LEAP low-code, helps businesses stay compliant.

 Data Portability (article 20)